tumble1999/savaslabs.github.io/_posts/2015-11-24-drupal-6-upgrade.md

 ### Drupal 7 or Drupal 8... heck, what about Drupal 9?

 This is another one that, I know...shocker, depends.
-The factors that effect this choice which we'll discuss more in part 2 are:
+The factors that effect this choice we discuss more in [part 2](/2015/12/10/drupal-6-part-2.html) are:

  + **Organizational tolerance for risk**: Drupal 8 is less tested, and is inherently riskier earlier on in the life cycle of your site.
  + **Willingness to support community**: In some cases Drupal 8 contributed modules will need extra polish to be up to production snuff.